 The document title should be: your last name, title, and "gobq sub" - e.g. beckett waiting for godot gobq sub.

-(& please also put your name & contact information at the top or bottom of the piece itself.
-Once the attachment's downloaded we have no other way of knowing how to get back to you.)
+Please add your name & contact information to the top or bottom of the piece itself.
+Once the attachment is downloaded we have no other way of knowing how to get back to you.

 If possible, please use Times as a font: once your piece is translated Calibiri and Times New Roman make it very difficult to create non-standard characters in InDesign.

 GobQ Online will publish writing from around the world.
 As of issue #15-16, all works will be published at least bilingually.

 We feature Czech, Bosnian, Hungarian, Polish, Croatian, Algerian, Cuban, French, Lithuanian, Albanian, Bosnian, Danish, Arabic, Mexican, & Argentine writing, as well as British, Australian, New Zealand & American.

 Simultaneous submissions are OK.
 Please include this info when you submit.

 In certain circumstances we are interested in reprint rights.
 Query.

 Because everything is at least bilingual or trilingual, please keep submissions below 2,200 words.

 We publish short-shorts, shorts, novellas, or novel-excerpts.
 Genre fiction will be gladly considered if it is of such a caliber as to make genre distinctions irrelevant.
 Most readers, when queried about genre fiction & about what they want to read, feel that way, too.